Towards the simulation of higher-order quantum resources: a general type-theoretic approach: Types and linear maps

 Now we define the \LinearMaps family so that the trivial type \( \Sys{I} \) is associated with the canonical one-dimensional Hilbert space, elementary types are associated with operators on (tensor products of) the base Hilbert spaces, and arrow types are associated with the construction of Hilbert spaces of linear maps.
-Note that we write \( \LinearOps( \HilSpace{x} ) \) as an abbreviation for \( \LinearOps( \HilSpace{x} , \HilSpace{x} ) \). \begin{definition} Let \( x \in \ty \).
-Let
+Note that we write \( \LinearOps( \HilSpace{x} ) \) as an abbreviation for \( \LinearOps( \HilSpace{x} , \HilSpace{x} ) \). \begin{definition} Given \( x \in \ty \), define a Hilbert space $\LinearMaps(x)$ as follows:

 \end{definition}